-- Regular meetings These meetings are those membership meetings set by the bylaws and the executive board meetings set at the beginning of the year. - Special meetings These meetings are called, with appropriate notice, between the regular meetings to address a specific item of business.
+- Regular meetings are the membership meetings, set by the bylaws, and the executive board meetings, set at the beginning of the year.
+These meetings should include the approval of prior meeting minutes and the presentation of a financial report. - Special meetings are called, with appropriate notice, between the regular meetings to address a specific item of business.
 The PTA bylaws contain provisions for calling special meetings.
+Prior meeting minutes are not approved, and a financial report is not presented at these meetings.